FAR-Lab/Rerun/README.md

 To use Rerun in your scene:

 **New way**:
 1. Drag the Rerun prefab, in Prefabs folder, into your scene hierarchy.
 This nested prefab contains everything you need for a quick start.
+Once this prefab is in your scene you can record and playback your hand tracked VR avatar.

 Old way (still works):
 1. Drag all three prefabs in the Prefabs/Main folder into your scene hierarchy